Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

     Follow me Button:
         Click button.
         Make sure it takes you to the correct website.
+    Share button in navbar:
+        clciked button in every screen size
+        made sure the modal fits the screen links to the right web oages.

 I came across lots of problems while making this site mainly with the images.
 It took a while to get to grips with different